QuantEcon/lecture-source-jl/source/rst/continuous_time/seir_model.rst

     tspan = (0.0, 350.0)  # ≈ 350 days
     prob = ODEProblem(F_simple, x_0, tspan)

-With this, we can choose an ODE algorithm (e.g. a good default for non-stiff ODEs of this sort might be ``Tsit5()``, which is the Tsitouras 5/4 Runge-Kutta method).
+With this, choose an ODE algorithm and solve the initial value problem.
+A good default algorithm for non-stiff ODEs of this sort might be ``Tsit5()``, which is the Tsitouras 5/4 Runge-Kutta method).

 .. code-block:: julia